+Can Client Transactions and related collateral be netted with those relating to our clients?
+The Client Transactions relating to you will not be netted with the Client Transactions relating to any of our other clients.
+However, the collateral relating to you may be used to cover Client Transactions of our other clients to the extent it is recorded in the same Gross Omnibus Indirect Client Account.
 Can Client Transactions and related collateral be netted with those relating to the clearing broker's other Indirect Clients (i.e. those Indirect Clients with Client Transactions and assets not recorded in the same Gross Omnibus Indirect Client Account)?
+No